-Youthnet is a non-profit based in Mount Vernon, WA.
-We work with children and families in Skagit, Whatcom, Snohomish, San Juan, and Island Counties.
-Youthnet has provided foster care services for 50 years, and in 2017 we added a therapeutic foster care program to our services.
-These programs work seamlessly together, and foster families have the option to work with both programs, with kids of all ages.
-Both of Youthnet's foster care programs are contracted with the state to license foster homes, match kids with these families, and provide ongoing support and services, such as:
+Youthnet has provided traditional foster care services for over 50 years, and in 2017 we added a therapeutic foster care program to our services.
+These programs work seamlessly together, and foster families have the option to work with both programs supporting kids of all ages.
+And both are contracted with the state to license foster homes, match kids with these families, and provide ongoing support and services, such as:

-- A Youthnet licensor to walk you through the entire licensing process
+- Youthnet licensors walking you through the entire licensing process

-- A Youthnet visit supervisor to provide transportation and supervision during your foster child's visits
+- Youthnet Visit Supervisor providing transportation and supervision during your foster child's visits

-- Quarterly foster parent support groups, including training, dinner, and childcare
+- Quarterly foster parent trainings, including dinner and childcare

 - 24/7 On Call support

-- Case aide services (for kids in our therapeutic program)
+- Case Aide Services (for youth in our therapeutic program)

-When we provide case management, Youthnet's goal is to support the entire foster family.
-Fostering is tough work, and it's important to us that you know you're never in it alone.
+When we provide case management, our goal is to support all of the individuals in the process.
+Fostering is tough work, and it's important to us that you know no one is ever in it alone.

 **Youthnet is a no-fee agency.
 There is no cost to license with Youthnet or to receive our services**